• Disease Overview

 Diagnosis

 A diagnosis of Wolman disease may be suspected in newborn infants based upon identification of characteristic symptoms such as abnormally enlarged liver and gastrointestinal problems.
-A diagnosis may be confirmed by a thorough clinical evaluation, a detail patient history (including family history) and specialized tests that reveal absence or deficient activity of the enzyme lysosomal lipase acid (LIPA) in certain cells and tissues of the body.
-Molecular genetic testing for mutations in the LIPA gene is also available.
+A diagnosis may be confirmed by a thorough clinical evaluation, a detailed patient history (including family history) and specialized tests that reveal absence or deficient activity of the enzyme lysosomal lipase acid (LIPA) in certain cells and tissues of the body.
+Molecular genetic testing for variants in the LIPA gene is also available to confirm the diagnosis.

 • < Previous section